Doometnick/Neural-Style-Transfer/README.md

 This repository allows to run NST and apply several settings without having to understand the machine learning techniques behind or digging into the code.

 The technique is inspired by [Gatys, Egger, Bethge](https://arxiv.org/abs/1508.06576) with some code samples taken from [Google's Tensorflow Examples](https://github.com/tensorflow/docs/blob/master/site/en/tutorials/generative/style_transfer.ipynb).
 In addition, packaging and several launch parameters have been added for an easy use.
+Especially the layer configuration in _config.json_ allows to deviate from the original paper and create very unique styles.

 # How To Run
 _The repository has only been tested on Windows._